Miguel Cabrera Player Props: Tigers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The pitching staff for the Diamondbacks has a collective 8.5 K/9, which ranks 23rd in the league.
+- The Diamondbacks pitching staff is 24th in MLB with a collective 8.4 strikeouts per nine innings.

-- The Diamondbacks' 4.33 team ERA ranks 19th among all MLB pitching staffs.
+- The Diamondbacks' 4.35 team ERA ranks 19th across all MLB pitching staffs.

-- The Diamondbacks rank 17th in baseball in home runs allowed (71 total, 1.1 per game).
+- Diamondbacks pitchers combine to give up 74 total home runs at a rate of 1.2 per game (to rank 18th in the league).

-- Kelly makes the start for the Diamondbacks, his 13th of the season.
-He is 7-3 with a 3.06 ERA and 77 strikeouts through 70 2/3 innings pitched.
+- Nelson makes the start for the Diamondbacks, his 13th of the season.
+He is 2-3 with a 5.40 ERA and 37 strikeouts in 61 2/3 innings pitched.

-- In his last appearance on Saturday, the right-hander went seven innings against the Atlanta Braves, allowing two earned runs while surrendering five hits.
+- His most recent time out was on Sunday against the Atlanta Braves, when the righty threw 4 2/3 innings, surrendering three earned runs while giving up six hits.

+- The 25-year-old has amassed an ERA of 5.40, with 5.4 strikeouts per nine innings, in 12 games this season.
+Opponents are batting .294 against him.

 © 2023 Data Skrive.
 All rights reserved.